trymnilsen/kingdomarchitect/README.md

 #### Transpiling and bundling

-Typescript and webpack is used for transpiling and bundling the code.
+Typescript and rollup is used for transpiling, typechecking and bundling the code.
 This is performed with the `build` npm task.

 #### Spritepacking